 Mandatory Commercial Organics Recycling

-Per the new state law, some Citrus Heights businesses and multifamily properties will be required to recycle organics based upon the following timetable:
+Per the new state law, most Citrus Heights businesses and multifamily properties will be required to recycle organics based upon the following timetable:

 - April 1, 2016 Generators of 8 or more cubic yards of organic waste per week